mesonbuild/meson/docs/markdown/Reference-manual.md

   `run()`.
 If this keyword argument is not passed to those methods, no message will be printed about the check.

+- `no_builtin_args` when set to true, the compiler arguments controlled by built-in configuration options are not added.

 - `prefix` can be used to add #includes and other things that are required for the symbol to be declared.
 System definitions should be passed via compiler args (eg: `_GNU_SOURCE` is often required for